 The U.S. News ranking includes both Ph.D. and Psy.D. doctoral programs that are accredited by the American Psychological Association.
 The majority of the programs ranked are Ph.D. programs, a small portion of the ranked programs, including Loyola University Maryland's, are Psy.D. programs.
 While both Ph.D. and Psy.D. programs are similar, there are some distinctions.
 The primary difference between Ph.D. program and Psy.D. programs is the emphasis placed on training–Ph.D. programs put a focus on research, whereas Psy.D. programs place an emphasis on clinical practice.

-In addition to the clinical psychology ranking, Loyola received numerous other ranking and accolades from U.S. News, including the #5 University among Regional North Universities, #12 in Best Undergraduate Teaching, and #49 overall in the Best Value Schools category.
+In addition to the clinical psychology ranking, Loyola received numerous other ranking and accolades from U.S. News, including the #4 University among Regional North Universities, #1 University for Veterans, and #6 in Best Undergraduate Teaching.

 For more information regarding the differences between the various types of clinical psychology programs, the post, Which is Right for You?
 M.S. vs Psy.D. vs Ph.D., is recommended reading.

 From U.S. News and World Report: